Thanks for everyone who tuned in to our second webinar of 2019: “Get Smart with Your Cover Art.”

 If you’re running into issues with your PDF, I encourage you to reach out to our Support Team for assistance.

-How to make changes in the text of the book without starting all process from
+How to make changes in the text of the book without starting all process from beginning?

 On Lulu, you’ll need to upload a file with the text changes you want to make.
 Our site doesn’t include a text editor (most self-publishing sites won’t either).
 You just need to create a revision of the book and replace the existing file with the corrected one, then approve this new revision to make the corrected version available!